 The Center’s philosophy is that hands-on, experiential learning brings the study of science alive.
 Through this approach, students develop and retain knowledge of how the environment works, and in the process hopefully, become the next generation of environmental stewards.

 This active-learning approach allows for a diversity of students, learning styles and perspectives to be drawn into science education.
 Last year, approximately 13,000 students participated in our programs from schools in Fall River, Dartmouth, New Bedford, Taunton, Westport, Acushnet, Fairhaven, Mattapoisett, Somerset, Rehoboth, Onset, Lakeville, Norfolk, Middleboro, Rochester, Weston, Middleboro, Holliston, Newton, MA as well as Tiverton, Little Compton, Portsmouth, and Providence, Rhode Island.

-For students entering grades 3 – 8, the Lloyd Center offers one-and-two week science education programs that help students develop a better understanding of science topics that include marine biology, freshwater wetlands, coastal ecology and canoeing.
+For students entering grades 3 – 8, the Lloyd Center offers one week science education programs that help students develop a better understanding of science topics that include marine biology, freshwater wetlands, coastal ecology, and ocean and climate change.